ietf-wg-cellar/matroska-specification/notes.md

 A reading application supporting Matroska version `V` **MUST NOT** refuse to read an application with `DocReadTypeVersion` equal to or lower than `V` even if `DocTypeVersion` is greater than `V`.

+A reading application
+supporting at least Matroska version `V` reading a file whose `DocTypeReadVersion` field is equal to or lower than `V` **MUST** skip Matroska/EBML `Elements` it encounters but does not know about if that unknown element fits into the size constraints set by the current `Parent Element`.

 # Stream Copy